irfancoder/malaysia-tileserver/README.md

 ```bash
 docker-compose down
 ```

+To checkout the map tiles and preview the styles & layers, open up http://localhost:8080 in your browser.

 You can use this mapserver to provide for your client-side apps.
 Works well with client-side mapping library like [leaflet.js](https://leafletjs.com/) or [mapbox](https://www.mapbox.com/)